italia/spid-cie-oidc-docs/docs/en/metadata_aa.rst

 .. include:: ./common_definitions.rst

-Metadata Attribute Authority
+Attribute Authority Metadata
 ++++++++++++++++++++++++++++

-Una AA DEVE pubblicare all'interno del suo EC un Metadata da *federation_entity*, uno da *oauth_authorization_server* e uno da *oauth_resource* come riportato nel seguente esempio:
+An AA MUST publish in its EC a Metadata from *federation_entity*, a Metadata from *oauth_authorization_server* and a Metadata from *oauth_resource* as reported in the following example:

 .. code-block::